bioDS/beast-phylonco/README.md

 ### How to install
 You may install the Phylonco package using the Package Manager.

-Start **BEAUti**, open the **Package Manager** by selecting `File -> Manage packages` from the Menu.
+Start `BEAUti`, open the `Package Manager` by selecting `File -> Manage packages` from the Menu.

-From the **Package Manager**, select `phylonco` and click Install/Upgrade to install.
+From the `Package Manager`, select `phylonco` and click Install/Upgrade to install.

 This may take a few minutes to install the package and dependencies.
 A confirmation popup will be displayed when installation is complete.

 ### Input format
-All models accept input genotypes in FASTA and Nexus formats.
+All models accept input genotypes in Nexus format.
 See [here](https://github.com/bioDS/beast-phylonco/blob/master/genotype_codes.pdf) for the genotype codes.

-For the GT16 model, VCF files can be converted to FASTA format using www.github.com/bioDS/vcf2fasta
+For the GT16 model, VCF files can be converted to Nexus or FASTA format using www.github.com/bioDS/vcf2fasta

 ### Running BEAST
 Start the BEAST software